ajandris/product-catalogue/README.md

 The Development of this site includes consequently following the stages described in detail in the next sections:
 * Requirements gathering described in Strategy Plane – gathering all requirements to the Site.
 User Stories belong to this stage.
 * Scope definition described in Scope Plane – defining what will be included in the first release.
-* The structure plane is introduced at the start of the design, where wireframes are used to create sketches of the pages, and Entity-Relationship Diagrams (ERD) show the database structure.
+* The Structure plane is introduced at the start of the design, where wireframes are used to create sketches of the pages, and Entity-Relationship Diagrams (ERD) show the database structure.
 * The result of a Skeleton plane is the Site’s navigation and detailed database description.
 * The last in Development comes the Surface plane, where all design is completed for various screen sizes and audiences.
 This plane includes all JavaScript and CRUD functionality.
 * Then comes the Site testing, which is performed manually using Jigsaw (CSS) and W3 Validator (HTML).
 Google’s Lighthouse test is used to test the site’s performance.
 JavaScript syntax is tested using Beautify Tools.
 The database is tested by inserting data using UI and validating inserted and updated data using UI or database tools to read data directly in the database.